Our new test reporter, documented below, is in Public Beta, and subject to breaking changes in the future.

 Error: you must supply a CC_TEST_REPORTER_ID ENV variable or pass it via the --id/-r flag

 The test reporter is unable to find your test reporter ID.
-This value either needs to configured within the environment or passed directly as a CLI argument:
+This value either needs to configured within the environment or passed directly as a CLI argument, as seen below:

 export CC_TEST_REPORTER_ID=<your token> cc-test-reporter after-build --exit-code $?